Kris Verlé

 Question 2: To what end?

-Borrowed from the futurist Ari Wallach, this neutral question is an antidote to short-termism.
-It nudges your mind towards what comes after you've solved the problem in front of you.
-Its answers help you picture how things could look one, five or ten years from now as a result of the decision you make today, which ties closely to building a clearer vision of your future self.
+To what end? (or What for?, if you prefer simpler grammar) nudges your mind towards what comes after you've solved the problem in front of you.
+Your answers will help you picture how things could look one, five or ten years from now as a result of the decision you make today, which ties closely to building a clearer vision of your future self, something I wrote about in the past.

 Question 3: Who else?